kirbydesign/designsystem/.github/CONTRIBUTING.md

 The name part should give an idea of what the changes in the branch is related to, without having to look up the issue.

-You should now be ready to create a _good_ branch that follows our branch name policy.
-But if you are interested in why we have decided on this policy - read on.
+You should now be ready to create a _good_ branch that follows our branch naming convention.
+But if you are interested in why we have decided on this convention - read on.

-#### Why this branch naming policy?
+#### Why this branch naming convention?

 While a branch is ephemeral, we believe it is important to have informative and consistent naming in order to: